ansible-collections/netapp/ansible_collections/README.md

   - six
 - only for ElementSW, or when using ONTAP SnapMirror with ElementSW
   - solidfire-sdk-python >= 1.5.0.87
-- check the `requirement.txt` file provided with the collection as of 21.3.0 for a detailed list.
+- check the `requirements.txt` file provided with the collection as of 21.3.0 for a detailed list.

 ## Installation
 ### ONTAP